 The group spent the month of June interning at various organizations around Mae Sai to gain management experience, culminating in each member writing an individualized report prior to returning home to Myanmar, where the young adults started their own initiatives.
 Projects developed by our graduates range from academic workshops held at village schools to life-skills training for local youths.
 Several graduates have returned home to begin working and teaching at the national schools in their communities, sharing their experiences and knowledge with their students and colleagues.

 A Call to Action

-While SYSTERM Group A will successfully complete their training session, DEPDC is looking to continue growing the program and extend an offer to a second group of Shan state youth.
+With the successful completion of SYSTERM Group A’s training, DEPDC now looks towards growing the program and extending an offer to a second group of Shan state youth.
 However, it cannot do so without your help.
 Please consider donating to this worthy cause, one that is sparking a movement across Myanmar to protect its own, one that is teaching safe migration, empowerment, and is proving to the world just how much power lies behind the initiatives of this world’s youth.